volusion/element/content/tutorials/proptypes.md

 return <h1 className={modeClass}>{text}</h1>
 ```

-That's it!
 Now we'll preview our work locally.

 ## Run the Block Locally

-Make sure that you have all your dependencies loaded, and then start up the block in watch mode.
+Make sure that you have all your dependencies loaded, then start up the block in watch mode.
 Run these from terminal in your block's directory:

 ```shell
 npm install
 npm start
 ```

-That will launch a browser window where you'll get preview of the block that will update as you make changes.
+This will launch a browser window, where you'll get a preview of the block that will update as you make changes.

 ![Dark Mode](darkMode.png)